amchecker/amcheck/README.md

 and the user wants to figure out if the given material is an altermagnet or not, thus an antiferromagnet.

 ## Installation
-The code is written in `python` and has the following libraries as its
-dependencies: `ase`, `spglib` and `diophantine`, that can be installed using `pip`:
+The code is written in `python` and can be installed using `pip`:
 ```
-pip install ase spglib diophantine
+pip install amcheck
 ```
+It has the following packages among its dependencies: `ase`, `spglib` and `diophantine`.

 ## Usage
 To use it as a command line tool, one provides one or more structure files